NebulousLabs/Sia/doc/Consensus.md

 unlock hash is the Merkle root of the unlock conditions object which allows the output to be spent.

-Siafund outputs also contain a claim unlock hash field, which indiactes the unlock hash of the siacoin output that is created when the siafund output is spent.
+Siafund outputs also contain a claim unlock hash field, which indicates the unlock hash of the siacoin output that is created when the siafund output is spent.
 The value of the output that gets created will depend on the growth of the siacoin pool between the creation and the spending of the output.
 This